hourglass492/NSA-CodeBreaker/task06/writeup.md

   return iVar1;
 ```

-Also looking through dxfivqvkpuunm (which was way too long to include and is in a seperate file in this directory)
+Also looking through dxfivqvkpuunm (which was way too long to include and is in a separate file in this directory)

-We can guess by the nuber of refrences to git that this is where the git repo is looked at before being stollen.
+We can guess by the number of references to git that this is where the git repo is looked at before being stolen.
 It also makes sense that if there is no git repo on the system, then it can't do anything and simply returns.

 Looking farther down in the program we see the following lines of code: